luguslabs/habs/doc/keys-initialisation.md

 Note : the default keys generation is a sr25519.
 To be sure, you can also specify -s or --sr25519 option.

 You will need the ed25519 keys format from the same seed.
-To do this we will first extract the phrase seed 12 mnemonic words of node 1 from archipel-node1-sr25519.keys file. then you keep the seed phrase in another file : archipel-node1.seed
+To do this you will first extract the phrase seed 12 mnemonic words of node 1 from archipel-node1-sr25519.keys file. then you keep the seed phrase in another file : archipel-node1.seed

 ```bash
 cat archipel-node1-sr25519.keys | grep phrase | cut -d"\`" -f2 > archipel-node1.seed